theta42/ldap-client/README.md

 ## Usage

-* CLone this repo to the server you wish to perform LDAP logins on.
-* Move into the root of the repo and execute ` ./install <ldap admin password> <ldap bind password>`
+Move into the repo root

+Copy the file ldap.vars.template to ldap.vars

+Edit ldap.vars to your liking

+Execute ./index.sh

+The sso server will be on http://<IP>:3000